-To access your email on webmail, on your browser go to yourdomain.com/webmail.
-Replace “yourdomain.com” with the end part of your email address, for example I would go to “greenglen.solutions/webmail”.
+To access your Green Glen Solutions hosted email on webmail, on your browser go to www.yourdomain.com/webmail.
+Replace “yourdomain.com” with the end part of your email address, for example I would go to “www.greenglen.solutions/webmail”.
 You will be asked for your username and password.
 Your username is your full email address.
 We will have sent you your password when we setup your email address.

 Change Password & Email Settings

-You can change your password, forward your emails to another address, setup out-of-office replies and filters in the webmail application through the menu on the left.
+The first thing you should do is change your password.
+You can do this, forward your emails to another address, setup out-of-office replies and filters in the webmail application through the menu on the left.
 It is recommended that you change your password to something that you can remember, but that is not the same as all your other passwords.

 On your device

-To setup your email address on your computer (i.e. Outlook or MacOS Mail) or your phone (Mail App) follow these steps: (they me be a little different depending on the app you are using)
+To setup your email address on your computer (i.e. Outlook or MacOS Mail) or your phone (Mail App) follow these steps: (they may be a little different depending on the program or app you are using)

 - Go to “File” or “Settings” and click “Add Account”